Implementing pallet flow racking enables manufacturing and storage space consolidation, eliminating off-site storage and double-handling

 According to Froberg, previously pallet floor storage was utilized in the facility for the specialty kraut product.
 He notes that the product was not stackable, so the pallets were stored in single file across the floor.

 “The challenge was that inventory processing and inventory storage all went through the same room and became a production bottleneck.
-This led to leasing offsite storage and the inefficient double handling of product,” says Froberg.
+This led to leasing offsite storage and the inefficient double handling of product,” – Brad Froberg, Plant Manager, GLK Foods.

-Froberg consulted with Wisconsin Lift Truck, a full-service material handling distributor in the Midwest, whose representative, Mark DeCleene, recommended an approach to streamline the facility’s available storage and lift truck fleet management.
+Froberg consulted with Wolter (formerly Wisconsin Lift Truck), a full-service material handling distributor in the Midwest, whose representative, Mark DeCleene, recommended an approach to streamline the facility’s available storage and lift truck fleet management.

 Flow Rack for FIFO Storage